conda/conda-dot-org/CONTRIBUTING.md

 NPM (Node Package Manager) is a program used for installing Javascript dependencies on your computer.
-To follow this guide, it is not necessary that you know Javascript, but you will need to be comfortable with running a couple different commands in the terminal that will install these dependencies and then run the server locally.
+To follow this guide, it is not necessary that you know Javascript, but you will need to be comfortable with running a couple different commands in your command line interface that will install these dependencies and then run the server locally.

 ### Installing NPM dependencies